slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 Let's derive it formally and as strictly as possible to really make the case.

-This is the world's first cosmogenesis deduction, that is deduced in math, but by its absurdity can be considered a myth.
-Myths are usually more beautiful.
+Cosmogenesis myths usually aren't mathematically deduced.
 For example, the Tolkien myth of Middle Earth's cosmogenesis describes the Universe as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
 Deductively, the Big Bang Theory makes it as far back as the earliest moments of the observable universe, though doesn't include the first moment — the one that's actually the cosmogenetic origin moment.

 In short, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.